deborahmaier/Company/README.md

 # Getting Started with ASP.NET

-support the salary admin of a small company.
+Support the salary admin of a small company.
 This department has two main responsibilities:
 •	Capturing the details of new employees
 •	Exporting a csv with the calculated salary of each employee For the current employees, at least the following information is stored in the database: